5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 sudo nvram -d 4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102:opencore-version
 ```

 ## VII.
-Prohibit SMBIOS injection in other OSes:
+Prohibit SMBIOS injection in other OSes

 To avoid OpenCore from injecting SMBIOS Infos into Windows or other OSes causing issues with the registration, change the following settings: